Enable Location

 We've sent a pincode in your inbox.
 Please enter the code below.

-Palace of Depression, Tourist attraction in Vineland, New Jersey, United States
+Palace of Depression, Folk art structure in Vineland, New Jersey, United States

-The Palace of Depression is a castle with 18 spires constructed from automobile parts, discarded materials, and mud on property in Vineland.
+The Palace of Depression is a castle with 18 spires constructed from automobile parts, discarded materials, and mud on a site in Vineland.
 The structure displays an unusual mix of metal pieces, stones, and other found objects arranged in tower and wall formations.

 George Daynor, a former gold prospector from Alaska who lost his fortune in the 1929 stock market crash, completed the structure on December 25, 1932.
-The project represented his response to financial loss and the economic despair of the period.
+The project was his response to financial loss and the economic despair of the era.

-The site can be explored on foot, with views of the exterior and some interior spaces depending on what is currently accessible for viewing.
-It is advisable to wear comfortable shoes, as the ground is uneven and there are stairs and narrow passages within the structure.
+The site can be explored on foot, with views of the exterior and interior spaces depending on current conditions and what is open for viewing.
+Wear comfortable shoes, as the ground is uneven and there are stairs and narrow passages within the structure.

-One interior room was known as the Knockout Room, where visitors had the unusual option to symbolically "erase" their negative memories through an impact with a lead bowling ball.
-This surreal attraction reflected the dark mood and humor of the Depression era.
+One interior room was known as the Knockout Room, where visitors had the unusual option to symbolically erase their negative memories through impact with a lead bowling ball.
+This surreal feature reflected the dark mood and humor of the Depression era.

 The community of curious travelers